themanyone/whisper_dictation/README.md

 These actions are defined in whisper_dictation.py.
 See the source code for the full list.
 Feel free to edit them too!

 Try saying:
+- Computer, on screen. (or "start webcam"; opens a webcam window).
+- Computer, take a picture. (saves to /tmp/on_screen.jpg)
+- Computer, off screen. (or "stop webcam")
 - Computer, open terminal.
 - Computer, go to [thenerdshow.com](https://thenerdshow.com/). (or any website).
 - Computer, open a web browser. (opens the default homepage).